Automated Node Remediation with AutoClusters

 1.33.4-cmk.201.32.7-cmk.221.31.7-cmk.24

-Future minor and patch releases within these Kubernetes versions (e.g., 1.33.5-cmk.X, 1.32.8-cmk.X) are also supported.
+Kubernetes minor versions greater than 1.33 are all supported, for all patch versions.
+Future minor and patch releases within the above Kubernetes versions (e.g., 1.33.5-cmk.X, 1.32.8-cmk.X) are also supported.

 AutoClusters can remediate issues for Kubernetes nodes running on the following Crusoe GPU instance types: